-Pet parents are always on the lookout for new feeding trends, as well as keeping up to date on the latest nutrition options to keep their pet as healthy as possible whilst giving them variety in their diet.
+Pet parents are always on the lookout for new feeding trends, as well as keeping up to date on the latest nutrition options to keep their pets as healthy as possible whilst giving them variety in their diet.
 Cats are obligate carnivores, so they need to eat meat as their main protein source.
 But what about beef or steak?
-Can cats eat beef?
+Here’s the short answer:

-As we discussed in our blog on the pros and cons of raw food, there are arguments to be made against feeding your cat raw steak and other types of fresh meat:
+As we discussed in our article on the pros and cons of raw food, there are arguments to be made against feeding your cat raw steak and other types of raw meat:

 Aside from the obvious risk – that eating a diet with a high-fat content will make your cat gain weight and could lead to obesity and related health problems — eating fat can also irritate the guts and other organs like the pancreas.

 Eating meat with a large amount of fat has been suggested as a possible cause of pancreatitis, so it is always best to use lean beef or cut off any visible fat before offering the beef.